TheBoneJarmer/Arqan/README.md

 ## Contributing
 I would highly appreciate it if you would help me polish this library.
 I have not had the chance yet to test all wrapped methods in the classes.
 I actually generated them based on an XML provided by the Khronos Group a couple of years ago.
 So probably there are new functions and enums already which have not been integrated yet.
 So feel free to send in a pull request or open up an issue.

-### GitFlow branching model
-I make use of the **GitFlow branching model** in all of my repositories.
-Please use it if you send in pull requests.
-Arqan is being built by my own TeamCity server instance, which is configured to respect the GitFlow branching model.
-If you use a branch name that does not follow the model **the build will fail or simply not start**.
-Therefore I would like to ask to name your branch like this:

-> feature/#issue number#

-Where the _#issue number#_ represents the issue number on GitHub.
-Also please keep all your branch names in **lowercase**.
-This way the repository will be kept clean and structured.
+If you do open up a pull request, please target the **develop** branch.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)